drmohundro/SWXMLHash/README.md

 </root>
 ```

-The following will return return "Midnight Rain".
+The following will return "Midnight Rain".
 Filtering can be by any part
 of the `XMLElement` class or by index as well.

 ```swift